Sustainability Direction Performance Indicators (SDPIs)

 31,500

-Lives impacted through access to healthcare programs by the Astellas Global Health Foundation (AGHF)people31.4 million
+Lives impacted through access to healthcare programs by the Astellas Global Health Foundation (AGHF)people

 (Cumulative total since 2018)